Ibtastic/Insider-Trading-Analysis/README.md

 ![](https://github.com/Ibtastic/Insider-Trading-Analysis/blob/master/plots/Insider%20Selling%20activity%20vs%20SP500.png)

-This plot clearly suggests that Insiders are contrarians.
+This plot clearly suggests that **Insiders are contrarians**.
 They tend to sell more when market buys and buy more when market sells.Insiders are found to be net buyers of relatively low P/E stocks and net sellers of relatively high P/E stocks.

 ## Short Term effects of Insider Trades on Stock prices